Professor Jane Milling

 01392 72 4592

-I am currently working on a series of AHRC-funded projects under the Connected Communities programme across the arts, humanities, and social sciences, and I am a member of the panel for the AHRC Connected Communities Research Reviews call.
+I am currently working on a series of AHRC-funded projects under the Connected Communities programme across the arts, humanities, and social sciences, and I am a member of the AHRC Peer Review College.

 Understanding Everyday Participation: Articulating Cultural Value, working with colleagues at University of Manchester, University of Leicester and University of Warwick, this project proposes a radical re-evaluation of the relationship between participation and cultural value.
 We are used to thinking about the benefits of the arts as a traditional way of understanding culture and its value but what about the meanings and stakes people attach to their hobbies and pastimes?
 Can we speak of supposedly mundane activities like shopping, taking the dog for a walk, or meeting up with friends as having cultural worth?